 In many ways, I’m like a cleaner, smarter canine.

-I don’t mean to show off but I’ve got above average intelligence.
+I don’t mean to show off but the American Bobtail breed has above average intelligence.
 And I will put it to good use – I’ve got this uncanny ability to easily break out of secured cages and closed rooms if I just put my mind into it.
 Although I don’t have a problem adapting to any kind of environment, I need lots of space to frolic around and toys to play with to keep me busy.

 I can be a little high-maintenance like that, but hey – if you’re reading my profile, you’re probably not looking for a wallflower, right

 That being said, I’m not as talkative and noisy as some felines.
 You won’t hear me meowing unceremoniously just when you’re getting ready for bed or when you leave the house for work.

 Although I am not a fan of solitude, I am very patient and will be greeting you at the door when you arrive.

 Just don’t forget to keep my litter box spotless.
 I am a stickler for bathroom cleanliness and I’ll make sure to let you know if I am not happy with it.
 Oh, you will know.

 Unlike other cats, American Bobtails have no problem with kids, other pets and visitors coming over.
 I don’t even mind if there’s another dog or cat around.

 As long as they don’t try to hurt me or steal my food, I’ll be their best friend and playmate.
 I can also easily handle rough play with children who sometimes can’t help but pinch my coat hard and tease me by pulling my tail.
 I am extremely tolerant and would prefer walking away instead of showing aggression.
 Despite my muscular physique, I’m a softie at heart.